CS/MPQ-90 Bee Eye: Naval

 A naval version known as the “Sea Bee Eye” was installed aboard ROCN Hwai Yang (FFG-937) for testing.

-The naval version is to be deployed as the air search and target indication radar component of the TC-2N surface-to-air missile system, as part of a self-contained fire control system aboard Taiwan’s Kang Ding (La Fayette) class frigates/Ta Chiang(PGG-619) and as part of the central combat management system aboard the new amphibious warfare ship which is scheduled to enter service in 2021.
+The naval version is to be deployed as the air search and target indication radar component of the TC-2N surface-to-air missile system, as part of a self-contained fire control system aboard Taiwan’s Kang Ding (La Fayette) class frigates/Ta Chiang(PGG-619) and as part of the central combat management system aboard the Yushan-class landing platform dock.

 Land based

 The CS/MPQ-90 has been integrated with Taiwan’s AN/TWQ-1 Avenger missile batteries.

 Operational land-based systems were first seen in public in 2010.

 Six systems were ordered in 2019 to equip TC-2 missile batteries.